• Skip to primary navigation

 Continue mixing until just combine, then proceed to photos (5) to (8) in the preparation section above.

-Yes, there is a slight difference in the texture of the resulting almond cake.
+Yes, there is a slight difference in the texture of the resulting mini cakes.

 While both are equally delicious, preparing it this way yields a ‘fluffier‘ cake, while starting from almond paste will give you a more delicate, more moist cake.